unraid/docs/docs/legacy/FAQ/Transferring_Files_Within_the_unRAID_Server.md

 Do a quick check to see that files are starting to appear in the destination folder to make sure you didn't have a typo in the command, and then exit from the Telnet session.
-The files will continue to be moved as fast as unRAID can move them, and use ZERO network bandwidth.
+The files will continue to be moved as fast as Unraid can move them, and use ZERO network bandwidth.
-Make sure it is complete before shutting down your unRAID server, as copying hundreds of gigs can take a long time to complete even at the fastest speed.
+Make sure it is complete before shutting down your Unraid server, as copying hundreds of gigs can take a long time to complete even at the fastest speed.